How to fix an unresponsive script error

 You have the choice of "Stop Script" or "Continue" buttons.
 Click the "Stop Script" button to stop the script from running.
 Stopping the script can prevent the browser from running out of memory or crashing.

-If this problem is only happening on one page and every other page is fine, it's likely a script on that one page that is causing your problem.
+If this problem is only happening on one page and every other page is fine, a script on that one page is likely causing your problem.
 Unless you're the Webmaster of that page, there is nothing you can do to prevent this error.
 If this error is happening on different websites, it may be an issue with your computer or a browser add-on.

 To identify the script/add-on that is causing the problem, you can try one of the following procedures.